Mongolian Proverb

 Image: Don Croner from http://www.doncronerblog.com/

-When I first wrote the notes for this post I was travelling in Morocco with my parents and we were sitting surrounded by commerce and hubbub sipping on mint tea (‘Berber whiskey’) combined with the exotic smell of petrol fumes.
-Within less than two weeks I would travel to Mongolia where I would swap mint tea for the traditional Mongolian milk tea – Suutei Tsai.
+When I first wrote the notes for this post I was travelling in Morocco with my parents.
+I was surrounded by the bustling commerce and the unique experience of sipping mint tea (‘Berber whiskey’) amidst the exotic smells of petrol fumes.
+Less than two weeks later, I traveled to Mongolia, where I swapped mint tea for the traditional Mongolian milk tea, Suutei Tsai.
 But how did tea originally arrive in Mongolia?

-The Tea Road was a trade route that was officially recognised by a treaty between Russia and the Chinese Qing (Manchu) Dynasty in 1689.
-It connected eastern China and western Russia – heading northward from China through the Gobi Desert and Mongolia, then west across the Siberian taiga to arrive at the larger and more cosmopolitan centres of the Russian empire.
+The Tea Road was officially recognised by a treaty between Russia and the Chinese Qing (Manchu) Dynasty in 1689.
+This route connected eastern China and western Russia, traversing northward through the Gobi Desert and Mongolia, and then west across the Siberian taiga to reach the major centers of the Russian empire.

 Early 20th century photograph of Mongolia showing traders from The Tea Road Mongolia